Phone

 Ari Rosenblum is the Chief Executive Officer of the Jewish Federation and Foundation of Rockland County.
 A native of Toronto, Canada, Ari has served in executive and leadership positions at major not for profit organizations in Toronto, Ottawa and New York.

 Ari has led hundreds of program participants on missions to Israel, with a focus on advocacy training, history, and strategic engagement.
-He successfully guided growing annual and legacy giving campaigns as Director of Development at the Jewish Federation of Ottawa.
-Since his move to the US , he has worked in development for CHB, one of the country’s largest campus Chabad operations, and as CEO of renowned campus advocacy organization Hasbara Fellowships.
+He successfully guided growing annual and legacy giving campaigns as Director of Development at the Jewish Federation of Ottawa and the Ottawa Jewish Community Foundation.
+Since moving to the US in 2017, he has worked as VP Development for CHB, one of the country’s largest campus Chabad operations, and as CEO of renowned campus advocacy organization Hasbara Fellowships.

-Ari is a contributor at the Times Of Israel, and has written for several publications and web journals.
+Ari was appointed in 2023 to the Hudson Valley Hate and Bias Prevention Council of New York State’s Division of Human Rights, and in 2024 to the Rockland County Human Rights Commission.
 He has been a regional Board member of Canadian Jewish Congress, a consultant for Canada’s Centre for Israel and Jewish Advocacy, and a lecturer, campaign volunteer, and lay program coordinator for CJPAC.
 He's familiar with the halls and offices of Parliament Hill, Capitol Hill, and the White House.
+Ari is a contributor at the Times Of Israel, and has written for several publications and web journals.

-Ari is an active education committee member, lecturer, Torah reader and Baal Tefila at The Riverdale Minyan, and for 12 years, he served as spiritual leader for a small synagogue and community in Northern Ontario.
+Ari has been an active education committee member, fundraising committee member, CSS security volunteer, lecturer, Torah reader and Baal Tefila in congregations from Thornhill, ON to Riverdale, NY.
+For 12 years, he served as spiritual leader for Beth Ezekiel, a small synagogue and community in Owen Sound, Ontario.
 Ari is a proud father of five.
-He lives in Riverdale NY with his wife Michelle and their young daughter.
+He lives in Teaneck, NJ with his wife Michelle and their young daughter.

 Ethan Erlich is the Director of Security at Federation's Rockland Community Security Initiative.
 Since joining the Federation, Ethan has developed vital relationships with community leaders, synagogue, school, and camp administrators, local government and law enforcement, and security experts serving Jewish communities around the country.